The greatest games on earth — and in space

 I met Alima Bissenova immediately after the kokpar final, as the crowds were streaming out of the hippodrome.
 After finishing 4-4, the game had been clinched by Kazakhstan in sudden-death extra-time — but the match had been controversial.
 There was a 20-minute stoppage in play when, with the score 3-1 to Kyrgyzstan, a Kazakh player had deliberately whipped a member of the opposing team.
 The Kyrgyz team had threatened to leave the field altogether.
 The next day, they would refuse to wear their silver medals.

-Bissenova is associate professor at the Department of Psychology and Anthropology of Nazarbayev University, but she also presents a programme on Kazakh TV called Cultural Contexts and has written about Kazakhstan’s attempts to stake out a unique identity on the world stage.
+Bissenova is associate professor at the Department of Sociology and Anthropology of Nazarbayev University, but she also presents a programme on Kazakh TV called Cultural Contexts and has written about Kazakhstan’s attempts to stake out a unique identity on the world stage.
 I asked her about the authenticity of the World Nomad Games.

 “It’s difficult to measure authenticity, right?
 It’s like, how do you measure the sincerity of somebody?
 But it should be pointed out that the number of horses in the country is growing dramatically.
 So, there are objective reasons for a renewed interest in herding, horsemanship, crafts.
 During Soviet times, the Kazakh identities of Islam and nomadism were forced to the fringes.
 Now, they’re back in the centre.”